 - An unnamed man from Montana told people at a resort he was going to sell Gunness his horse and buggy, which were found with several other horses and buggies at the farm.

 Most of the remains found on the property could not be identified.
-Because of the crude recovery methods, the exact number of individuals unearthed on the Gunness farm is unknown, but 14 of Belle’s victims were pieced together, with a quantity of teeth, bones and watches left over.
+Because of the crude recovery methods, the exact number of individuals unearthed on the Gunness farm is unknown, but 14 of Belle’s victims were pieced together, with a number of teeth, bones, and watches left over.
 In all, the number murdered was estimated to be as many a 40.